dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 ### Variables and scope

-Patterns often exist to introduce new bindings.
-Type patterns introduce type variables and other patterns introduce normal variables.
-A "wildcard" identifier named `_` in a pattern never introduces a binding.
+Patterns often exist to introduce new variable bindings.
+A "wildcard" identifier named `_` in a variable or cast pattern never introduces a binding.

 The variables a patterns binds depend on what kind of pattern it is: